-5. Flex both sides of the bracket and align pins 1 on the bracket with the corresponding holes in the new hard disk drive.
-Do not touch the circuit board on the hard disk drive.
+Figure 43.
+Installing the metal bracket into the plastic frame of the converter d.
+Flex both sides of the plastic bracket and align pins 1 on the plastic bracket with the corresponding holes in the plastic frame of the converter.

-Note: Ensure that the circuit board faces downward and the connectors face toward the rear of the bracket.
+- Ensure that the circuit board faces downward and the connectors face toward the rear of the bracket. - Do not touch the circuit board on the storage drive during operation.